traverson/traverson/readme.markdown

 Release Notes
 -------------

+* 1.1.0 2015-03-??:
+    * Abort link traversals (and HTTP requests) (#27).
+This feature is to be considered experimental in this version.
+    * Specify request options per step by passing in an array to `withRequestOptions` or `addRequestOptions` (#25).
+    * Fix for subsequent error that ate the original error if a problem occured before or during the first HTTP request (#23).
+    * Fix: Copy contentNegotiation flag correctly to cloned request builder (`newRequest()`).
+    * Add methods to request builder to query the current configuration.
 * 1.0.0 2015-02-27:
     * Media Type Plug-ins.
 You can now register your own media types and plug-ins to process them.
     * HAL is no longer supported by Traverson out of the box.
 If you want to use HAL, you now have to use the [traverson-hal](https://github.com/basti1302/traverson-hal) plug-in.